 The industry is now poised for a windfall of growth as it goes fully legal in the wake of the US Supreme Court decision overturning the Professional and Amateur Sports Protection Act (PASPA).

 Growth has been hampered significantly by the lack of legal online market, with all betting limited to the state’s commercial and tribal casinos, which are primarily located upstate.
+That is set to change after the state passed a budget bill for fiscal year 2022 including details on mobile and online betting.

 Crossing state lines to bet with sportsbooks based in New Jersey or Pennsylvania remains a more practical option for most of the state’s population, which is heavily centered around New York City and the Hudson Valley.